yaojingguo/yaojingguo.github.com/_posts/2018-04-14-linux-dynamic-linking.md

 `15.7 Dynamic Linking` of _Programming Language Pragmatics, Fourth Edition_ gives a high level description of linux dynamic linking.
 It is great treatment of the topic without involving much low-level details.
+One note is that the `push GOT_main` mains `GOT[1]` which can also be referred as `GOT+8`.

 [Linux Internals ~ Dynamic Linking Wizardry](https://0x00sec.org/t/linux-internals-dynamic-linking-wizardry/1082)
 gives a good description of linux dynamic linking.
-But the post talks about 32 bit platform.
+But the post talks about i386 platform.
 Here I describe some parts of the post applied to x86-64 platform.
 My post can be use a complementary reading to the original post when you want to play along on x86-64 platform.
 .
-The `push GOT_main` mains `GOT[1]` which can also be referred as `GOT+8`.

 name.c: